Atlas Mill, Ashton-under-Lyne

 Atlas Mill was a cotton spinning mill in the Waterloo district of Ashton-under-Lyne, Greater Manchester, in England.
 It was built between 1898 and 1900 for the Ashton Syndicate by Sydney Stott of Oldham.
 It was last mill in Ashton to cease spinning.
-It was spinning artificial fibres in 1987, and was demolished in 1994; the site is now a housing estate.
+It was spinning artificial fibres in 1987, it closed in 1990 and was demolished in 1994; the site is now a housing estate.

 Location

 Atlas mill was built next to Rock Mill which had been built site of the former Wilshaw Mill, on the junction of Oldham Road and Wilshaw Lane.
 This had been an unusual site for a mill as it was not close to railways or canals.
 The water needed to supply the steam engine at Wilshaw Mill came from a reservoir formed by damming the Smallshaw Brook.
 The reservoir was enlarged when Rock Mill was built.